openharmony/docs/en/application-dev/quick-start/arkts-migration-background.md

 In TypeScript such behavior can be turned on by a special compiler flag called `strictNullChecks`.
 But since the standard TypeScript is compiled to JavaScript, which does not have such feature, “strict null checks” work only in compile-time, for better type checking.
 However, ArkTS considers null-safety a very important feature from both stability and performance points of view.
 That’s why it is enforced in the language and the example above always produces compile-time errors.
 In exchange, we give our running engine much more information and guarantees about possible type values, which helps better optimize performance.

+## .ets Code Compatibility

+Prior to API version 10, ArkTS (.ets file) completely adopted the syntax of standard TS.
+Since API version 10, the ArkTS syntax rules are clearly defined based on the preceding design considerations.
+In addition, the SDK adds the ArkTS syntax validation for .ets files to the compilation process, and prompts you to adapt to the new ArkTS syntax through warnings or errors.

+Syntax issues are classified as warning or error, depending on the **compatibleSdkVersion** of the project:

+  - In compatible mode, where the value of **compatibleSdkVersion** is greater than or equal to 10, syntax issues are reported as errors and will block the compilation process.
+The compilation can be successful only after the ArkTS syntax is fully adapted.
+  - In compatible mode, where the value of **compatibleSdkVersion** is smaller than 10, syntax issues are reported as warnings and will not block the compilation process.

+## Constraints on TS/JS Compatibility

+On API version 11, the TypeScript version in OpenHarmony SDK is 4.9.5, and the target field is es2017.
+In the application, developers can use the syntax of ECMA2017+ for TS/JS development.

+**Application Environment Restrictions**

+1. Force the use of strict mode (use strict)
+2. Prohibit the use of `eval()`
+3. Prohibit the use of `with() {}`
+4. Prohibit creating functions with strings as code